Type 1 Diabetes

 • Increased urination: Parents may notice babies need frequent diaper changes; toilet-trained children may start to wet themselves and/or wet the bed more frequently

-• Increased appetite, but the child experiences weight loss instead of gain
+• Increased appetite, but the child experiences weight loss instead of weight gain

 • Mood changes, including irritability, and fussiness in smaller children